wacncontent/CustomizeTool/addCommentOutput/articles/media-services/media-services-azure-media-customize-ame-presets.md

 ###Stitching Videos from a Single Asset

 When stitching videos within a single asset, each video must have a unique name.
-The videos are specified using the MediaFile attribute using the filename as the attribute’s value.
+The videos are specified using the MediaFile attribute using the filename as the attribute's value.
 For example:

 	<MediaFile
 	    DeinterlaceMode="AutoPixelAdaptive"